Byron/and-rs/README.md

 `and` (pronounced `anders`) is a tool to help with the typical android project development process, and essentially is a convenience wrapper around the lower level plumbing provided by the Android-SDK.

+#### How to ...

+* Learn about what the build system can do
+ + `make`
+* Run acceptance tests
+ + `make tests`

+*Please note:* that make will install `rust` as project-local asset, provided you have no system installation.
+In the latter case, it will try to assure it is up-to-date by running `rustup|multirust update stable` just once.

 #### Project Goals
 * Fulfill uber technical assignment acceptance criteria
 * run on all platforms as the Android-SDK